GenomicsAotearoa/running_smcounter/README.md

 https://github.com/qiaseq/qiaseq-dna

-Figure 1 of the following publication provides an overview of teh steps in teh smcounter v2 workflow:
+Figure 1 of the following publication provides an overview of the steps in the smcounter v2 workflow:

 https://academic.oup.com/bioinformatics/article/35/8/1299/5091498